 Unplanned detection sources can account for up to 40 percent of fire discoveries in any given year.
 Anybody can report a wildfire by calling the toll-free 310-FIRE hotline number.
 Active participation by the public is an asset to the overall detection system.

-All fire operations and activities reflect AAF’s commitment to employee safety.
+All fire operations and activities reflect AFRED’s commitment to employee safety.
 This commitment is underlined by the department’s health and safety management system, established per industry and government standards.